 It’s the kind of place you might not know about unless a loved one has needed its services, yet the impact it has is quite literally life changing.
 And, once you have spent time within its four walls, you will be inclined to give back in whatever way you can.
+Even if you can’t always prepare dinner because of lack of time, you can always spend time eating together as a family, a Dine In Family Restaurant is an excellent option for though who want a family friendly environment to enjoy a meal.

 The Ronald McDonald House of the Greater Hudson Valley (RMHGHV) opened in Valhalla in 2011 with the mission of ensuring that families of sick or injured children are able to stay close to each other and to the care and resources they require.
 Since opening its doors, the RMHGHV has been a home away from home for more than 2,000 families that have a child receiving lifesaving medical care in an area hospital.
 With its 12 hotel style guest rooms, a welcoming family and playroom along with a huge kitchen, well stocked pantry and two hot meals a day, the staff strives to ensure families are taken care of in every possible way.